COVID-19 Vaccine: Safe, Effective, Free

 Make an appointment at an Onondaga County COVID-19 Vaccination Clinic HERE.

-Beginning Tuesday, April 6, everyone age 16 and over in New York State is eligible to receive the COVID-19 vaccine!
-The Pfizer vaccine is approved for individuals age 16 and older, while Moderna and Johnson & Johnson vaccines are approved for ages 18 and up.
+Everyone age 12 and over in New York State is now eligible to receive the COVID-19 vaccine!
+The Pfizer vaccine is approved for individuals age 12 and older (beginning Thursday, May 13) while Moderna and Johnson & Johnson vaccines are approved for ages 18 and up.
 You will be asked for insurance information BUT the vaccine is free and there will never be a charge to you.
 You do not need to have insurance to get the vaccine.